JohannesPfeifer/DSGE_mod/README.md

 ## Compatibility

-These mod-files have been tested against Dynare 4.6.4 and 5.4.
-Compatibility with earlier versions is not guaranteed.
-For Dynare 4.5 version, please use the 4.5 branch of this repository
+These mod-files have been tested against Dynare 6.0.
+Users are advised to reference specific branches of this repository tailored to earlier versions of Dynare to ensure compatibility.

 # Contributing your own mod-files